AnnaHollandSmith/CV/README.md

 :pencil2: Read my blog: [This Girl Codes](https://thisgirlcodes.co.uk/)

-I am a former Criminal Defence Lawyer excited to begin my career as a web developer.
+I am a Criminal Defence Lawyer turned Software Engineer.

-As a graduate of [Makers Academy](http://www.makersacademy.com/), an intensive 16-week coding bootcamp focused on Ruby and Javascript, I look forward to joining a company where I can make a real difference as a junior developer.
+Having left behind a career in law and graduated from [Makers Academy](http://www.makersacademy.com/), an intensive and highly-selective 16-week coding bootcamp focused on Ruby and Javascript, I am now employed as a Junior Software Engineer at the BBC.

-During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
-As such, I subscribe to Agile/XP values and would also look for opportunities to continue with TDD (test-driven development) and pair programming in any future role.

 ## :book: <a name="skills">Skills</a>
 ------